OleksiyRudenko/a-tiny-JS-world/README.md

 Now your world is published at `https://<YourGithubUsername>.github.io/a-tiny-JS-world/`

-When you want to update your site with latest changes in `master` do the following:
+When you want to update your site with the latest changes in `master` do the following:
 (Assuming you merged your code into `master`.
 You may alternatively merge from feature branch (`populate-world`).)